Network Geometry: Hyperbolic geometry of network latent spaces

 are thus manifestly invariant, and so is the model, with respect to rescaling Lorentz boosts, which form a noncompact subgroup of all isometries of the hyperbolic plane.
 However, the model is not invariant with respect to all isometries of the full Lorentz group since energy is not exactly a function of the hyperbolic distance, and so neither is the connection probability.
-This problem is fixed in a slightly different but asymptotically equivalent model~\cite{krioukov2010hyperbolic} defined by the map $\kappa\mapsto r=R-2\ln\kappa$, $R=2 \ln{(n/\nu)}$, $\nu$ the parameter controlling the average degree.
-This map places nodes~$i$ at polar coordinates~$(r_i,\theta_i)$, $\theta_i=2\pi x_i/n$, on the hyperbolic disc of radius~$R$ in the hyperboloid model of the hyperbolic plane with metric~\cite{cannon1997hyperbolic} $ds^2=dr^2 + \sinh^2 r\,d\theta^2$~\cite{cannon1997hyperbolic} (Fig~\ref{part2_Fig_comm}b).
-The edge energy becomes